Polight/lego/README.md

 # LEGO: Modern Web-Components

 LEGO (_Lightweight Embedded Gluten-free Objects_) is a thin layer to build 🚀 fast, ♻️ reactive, 🏡 **native web-component** bricks that are easy to digest 🌱 for your browser.

 Lego is inspired from other great libraries such as [VueJS](https://vuejs.org) [Pureact](https://github.com/irony/pureact/), [Riot](https://riot.js.org/) and other more minimalist tools.

 It's just **much lighter** with simplicity, source that are easy to read, hack and maintain.

+Lego is a handy way to create [Brick](https://github.com/polight/brick) web-components writting HTML/CSS.
+It will transform your HTML in Brick classes that you can your browser use.
+Because the code generated is human-readable, you could even use these transpiled Brick classes directly and get rid of Lego!

 [View the demo page](demo.html)

+## Quick start

 ## Hello World